 OVERTOWN MUSIC & ARTS FESTIVAL

-Free to the general public, the highly anticipated festival of celebration will include live performances by soon to be announced nationally-known recording artists, vendors showcasing artwork, ethnic cuisine, unique crafts, jewelry and a vast array of one of a kind items only found in South Florida!
+Free to the general public, the festival of celebration includes live performances by nationally-known recording artists, local vendors showcasing artwork, ethnic cuisine, unique crafts, jewelry and a vast array of one of a kind items only found in South Florida!

 ABOUT OVERTOWN MIAMI